 Jama Pitman.
-Ms. Pitman has served as Senior Vice President, Regulatory, Quality, and Portfolio Management of the Company since February 2020.
-She previously served as the Company's Vice President, Regulatory, and Quality Assurance from October 2017 to January 2020 and Senior Director, Regulatory, Quality, and Pharmacovigilance from January 2015 to September 2017.
-Ms. Pitman has over 20 years of industry experience.
-She has successfully led regulatory teams in supporting Phase 1 to Phase 3 drug development programs at both emerging biotechnology and established pharmaceutical companies.
+Ms. Pitman has served as Senior Vice President, Chief Development Officer of the Company since January 2024.
+Prior to that, she served as the Company's Senior Vice President, Regulatory, Quality, and Portfolio Management from February 2020 to January 2024, Vice President, Regulatory, and Quality Assurance from October 2017 to January 2020, and Senior Director, Regulatory, Quality, and Pharmacovigilance from January 2015 to September 2017.
+Ms. Pitman has over 23 years of industry experience.
+She has successfully led development teams in supporting Phase 1 to Phase 3 drug development programs, including the commercialization of assets, at both emerging biotechnology and established pharmaceutical companies.
 She has contributed to drug development programs intended to provide new therapeutic options to patients with cancer, including, gastrointestinal stromal tumors, multiple myeloma, prostate cancer, thyroid cancer, and ovarian cancer.
 Additionally, Ms. Pitman has been a key contributor to the development of drugs to treat patients with non-oncology diseases such as Hepatitis B and C, Hereditary Angioedema, Fabry Disease, Hunter's Syndrome, and Gaucher's Disease.
 Ms. Pitman received her B.S. degree in Microbiology from the University of New Hampshire.